Mortal/academy-bdd/README.md

 This is a variant of the famous card game Academy created in Django, the Python web framework.
 The project uses Django 1.7 and Python 3.3 (or newer).

-To run the game locally, you must install Python 3 which ships with the `pyvenv` since Python 3.3.
+To run the game locally, you must install PostgreSQL and Python 3 which ships with the `pyvenv` since Python 3.3.

 Create a virtual environment and install Django and the packages specified in requirements.txt: